fcol95/pio_xiao_esp32s3_modbus_server/README.md

-# Platformio XIAO ESP32S3+Grove Gas Sensor Modbus Ambient Sense Server
+# Platformio XIAO ESP32S3 Modbus Slave Exploration
-This exploration project is to test the integration of esp-modbus in server(slave) configuration on the XIAO ESP32S3 connected with a Grove Gas Sensor.
+This exploration project is to test the integration of esp-modbus in server(slave) configuration on the XIAO ESP32S3 connected on WIFI using the ESP-IDF example connection configuration.

 # Seeed Xiao ESP32-S3 references:
 https://docs.platformio.org/en/latest//boards/espressif32/seeed_xiao_esp32s3.html